aws-samples/amazon-documentdb-samples/samples/documentdb-array-elemmatch-optimisation/README.md

 __Prerequisites__

-- DocumentDB cluster with at least two db.r6g.large isntances.
+- DocumentDB cluster with at least one db.r6g.large instance.
 You can use an existing DocumentDB cluster or create a new one.
 This post assumes the default value for port (27017) and TLS (enabled) settings.
 - [Amazon Cloud9](https://aws.amazon.com/pm/cloud9/) or [Amazon EC2 Instance](https://aws.amazon.com/pm/ec2/) (Amazon Linux 2023) that you can install test scripts and generate database connections.
 You can use an existing Cloud9 or Amazon EC2 instance or create a new one.
 For this test, we have used a Cloud9 m5.large instance type with Amazon Linux 2023.
 - A security group that enables you to connect to your Amazon DocumentDB cluster from your Cloud9 environment.
 You can use an existing security group or [create a new one](https://docs.aws.amazon.com/documentdb/latest/developerguide/get-started-guide.html#cloud9-security).
 - [mongoshell](https://www.mongodb.com/docs/mongodb-shell/install/) utility